a-dubiel/deshantz/wp-content/plugins/responsive-lightbox/readme.txt

 == Upgrade Notice ==

-= 1.4.13 =
+= 1.4.14 =
-* Fix: Reverted back the regex change in lightbox selector to gallery links
+* New: Option to set gallery images title from image title, caption, alt or description